fangjw-0722/fangjw-0722.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.<br>
+Here is **Jiawei Fang (方家卫)**.<br>

+I have focused on human-computer interaction, smart flexible clothing, and generative AI during my research career.
+Previously, I was a research intern at Carnegie Mellon University in the Computer Science Department, mentored by Prof. Lining Yao.
+I am currently working as a visiting scholar at UC Berkeley in the Mechanical Engineering Department thanks to Prof. Yao’s support.

+If you are interested in any aspect of me, I am always open to discussions and collaborations.
+Feel free to reach out to me at - jiaweif[at]stu.xmu.edu.com

 I am a graduate student in the Department of Engineering at the University of Cambridge, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
 Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
 Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.<br>

-If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at - hc663 [at] cam.ac.uk
+---

+## Research Experience

+- University of California, Berkeley (20204.9 - Present), mentored by Prof. Lining Yao

+- University of Washington (20204.9 - Present), mentored by Prof. Yiyue Luo

+- Carnegie Mellon University (20204.9 - Present), mentored by Prof. Lining Yao

 ---